wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/step-by-step.rst

         server.host: <kibana_ip>
         elasticsearch.hosts: "https://<elasticsearch_ip>:9200"

-    - By default, Kibana only listens on the loopback interface (localhost), which means that it can be only accessed from the same host.
-To access Kibana from the outside it may be configured to listen on its network IP by replacing ``<kibana_ip>`` with Kibana's host IP.
+    - By default, the Wazuh dashboard only listens on the loopback interface (localhost), which means that it can be only accessed from the same host.
+To access the Wazuh dashboard from the outside it may be configured to listen on its network IP by replacing ``<kibana_ip>`` with Wazuh dashboard's host IP.
 The value ``0.0.0.0`` will accept all the available IPs of the host.

     - ``<elasticsearch_ip>``: the host's IP.
-In case of having more than one Elasticsearch node, Kibana can be configured to connect to multiple Elasticsearch nodes in the same cluster.
+In case of having more than one Wazuh indexer node, the Wazuh dashboard can be configured to connect to multiple Wazuh indexer nodes in the same cluster.
 The IPs of the nodes can be separated with commas.
 Eg. ``["https://10.0.0.2:9200", "https://10.0.0.3:9200","https://10.0.0.4:9200"]``

 #.
 Create the ``/usr/share/kibana/data`` directory.